hyperledger/web3j/docs/source/transactions.rst

 exchanges, you will need to research the best location for this yourself.
 The `Homestead documentation <https://ethereum-homestead.readthedocs.io/en/latest/ether.html#list-of-centralised-exchange-marketplaces>`__ contains a number of exchanges which is a good place to start.

+Alternatively, if you need some Ether on testnet to get started, please post a message with your wallet address to the `web3j Gitter channel <https://gitter.im/web3j/web3j>`_ and I'll send you some.

 Mining on testnet/private blockchains